5G Boosting Operator Business

 A pressing concern for many operators is to identify what 5G means for the existing business in the immediate future.
 Smart deployment of 5G can relieve LTE capacity issues in high-traffic areas.
 The 5G impact on existing business is limited by both the consumer terminals and the coverage of the spectrum band planned for first deployment.
 Omnitele offers quick and precise insights on how to make the right decisions regarding 5G.

+LTE networks.
 5G, the fifth generation of mobile network technology is close to commercial availability.
 The auctions for new 5G spectrum bands are being carried out or planned across the globe.

 The fourth-generation LTE networks have continued to evolve towards 5G and, in many networks, can provide peak data rates of over 300 Mbit/s in widespread areas.
 However, the amount of suitable spectrum bandwidth capacity for LTE networks is limited, therefore requiring either investment in new network base stations, additional spectrum resources or a new technology to improve the efficiency of spectrum utilisation.

 Operators face the challenge of deciding how much to invest into 5G spectrum, and when to deploy 5G in the network.
 With intelligent network analytics, operators can identify when 5G provides better cost-efficiency compared to LTE and how much they still need to invest in LTE networks in the near future to satisfy the increasing data demand of their customers.

 In terms of technology development, 5G compared to 4G LTE is more an evolution step than a revolution of wireless communication.
 The primary method of transmitting symbols on electromagnetic frequency waves remains the same as in 4G.
 However, there are multiple advancements that improve the spectral efficiency and the quality of service of the next generation mobile networks.

 Amount of spectrum – much more capacity available in hot spots